Read the committee members' biographies and registered interests.

 Professor Abdallah Al-Mohammed

-Consultant cardiologist and honorary professor of cardiology, Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield.
+Abdallah is a consultant cardiologist and honorary professor of cardiology, Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield.

-Professor Abdallah Al-Mohammad's special interests are in heart failure, infective endocarditis and cardiac imaging.
+His special interests are in heart failure, infective endocarditis and cardiac imaging.
 He leads the heart failure service in Sheffield.
 He is an MRCP-PACES examiner.

 Abdallah is a fellow of the Royal Colleges of Physicians of London and Edinburgh.
 He is specialty regional advisor for cardiology in South Yorkshire for both the Royal College of Physicians of London and the British Cardiovascular Society.